An Estimate of \Lambda in Resummed Quantum Gravity in the Context of Asymptotic Safety: and in Resummed Quantum Gravity

 where $\rho=\ln\frac{2}{\lambda_c}$ and we have used the calculus of Refs.~\cite{bw1,bw2,bw2a,bw2b,bw2c,bw2d,bw2e,bw2f,bw2g,bw2h} as recapitulated here in Appendices 2,3.
 The standard equal-time (anti-)commutation relations algebra realizations then show that a Dirac fermion contributes $-4$ times $\Lambda_s$ to $\Lambda$.
 The deep UV limit of $\Lambda$ then becomes, allowing $G_N(k)$ to run as we calculated,

 where $F_j$ is the fermion number of $j$, $n_j$ is the effective number of degrees of freedom of $j$ and $\rho_j=\rho(\lambda_c(m_j))$.
 We see again that $\lambda_*$ is free of threshold/cut-off effects and is a pure prediction of our known world -- $\lambda_*$ would vanish in an exactly supersymmetric theory.
 For reference, the UV fixed-point calculated here, $(g_*,\lambda_*)\cong (0.0442,0.0817)$, can be compared with the estimates in Refs.~\cite{reuter1,reuter2}, which give $(g_*,\lambda_*)\approx (0.27,0.36)$.
 In making this comparison, one must keep in mind that the analysis in Refs.~\cite{reuter1,reuter2} did not include the specific SM matter action and that there is definitely cut-off function sensitivity to the results in the latter analyses.
 What is important is that the qualitative results that $g_*$ and $\lambda_*$ are both positive and are less than 1 in size are true of our results as well.
+For reference, we note that, if we restrict our resummed quantum gravity calculations above for $g_*,\lambda_*$ to the pure gravity theory with no SM matter fields, we get the results We see that our results suggest that there are still significant cut-off effects in the results used for $g_*,\;\lambda_*$ in Refs.~\cite{reuter1,reuter2}, which already seem to include an effective matter contribution when viewed from our resummed quantum gravity perspective, as an artifact of the obvious gauge and cut-off dependencies of the results.
+Indeed, from a purely quantum field theoretic point of view, the cut-off action is